-Our ABB robots are programmed in ABB’s RAPID language.
+Our ABB robots are programmed in ABB’s RAPID language, and can also be programmed via Grasshopper.
 Other more advanced processes (such as computer vision and machine learning) are typically programmed in Python.
 You will only need to learn RAPID to program the robots at a basic level.

 I don't know how to code.
 Will this stop me using the Robots?